Scripting architecture

 StormWeaver relies on scripts written in Lua for test scenarios and utility code for the scenarios.

-There are also helper functions/classes written in lua, using the C++ code.
+There are also helper functions/classes written in Lua, using the C++ code.
 The goal of these is to simplify the development of test scenarios, while also allowing easy modification without rebuilding the main executable.

 Folder structure

-Lua scripts are stored in two directories:
+Lua scripts are stored in three directories:

 scenarios